Scheduled MonumentsWalesPinfold Lane Pottery, Site of

 What is Pinfold Lane Pottery, Site of?

-Pinfold Lane Pottery, Site of, is a Post Medieval and Modern period pottery kiln located in Flintshire, Wales, representing the region's ceramic manufacturing heritage.
+Pinfold Lane Pottery, Site of is a post-medieval and modern industrial pottery kiln located in Flintshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL166.

 What period does Pinfold Lane Pottery, Site of date from?

 Pinfold Lane Pottery, Site of dates from the post medieval/modern period, and is classified as a pottery kiln.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Pinfold Lane Pottery, Site of?